 The criminal investigation against these presidents of the Colombian subsidiary of the US mining company was officially announced in October 2018 and initially targeted 6 executive managers, including ex-CIA agent James Adkins who was formerly based in the US.
 The prosecution obtained testimonials from 10 former Drummond employees and 2 former Drummond contractors, and from demobilized paramilitaries.
 The suspects were interrogated in late 2019, and the investigation was finalised on October 27, 2020.

 In the indictment, the Office of the Prosecutor General lists 3,382 victims of crimes, including murder, enforced disappearance, and kidnapping.
-These crimes were committed in the Cesar mining area and along the railroad to the export ports by paramilitaries grouped mainly in the Juan Andrés Alvarez Front of the Northern Bloc of the AUC.
-They were part of a terrorist strategy against the local population with the aim of displacing them from the area and stealing their land.
+Paramilitary units known as the Juan Andrés Alvarez Front of the AUC's Northern Bloc committed all these crimes in the Cesar mining area and along the railroad to the export ports.
+Their crimes were part of a terrorist strategy against the local population with the aim of displacing them from the area and stealing their land.
 The strategy was ideologically justified by claims that it was part of the war against guerrillas, based on the false assumption that local farmers were supporting the guerrillas.

 The indictment echoes the findings of the June 2014 report "The Dark Side of Coal" by PAX about the roles of Drummond and Glencore’s subsidiary, Prodeco, during the paramilitary violence in Cesar between 1996 and 2006.
 PAX called upon both companies to contribute to remedy and reparation for victims of paramilitary violence to create an enabling environment for reconciliation and peace.
 PAX has never participated in legal proceedings involving the companies.